-CONTACT INFORMATION Name: Date:

-Mailing Address:

-Email Address:

-TELEPHONE (Work): (Home):

-EDUCATION Highest Degree Earned: Date Conferred:

-Institution Awarding Degree:

-Current Education Status (Check One): Program completed Currently enrolled in graduate program Left graduate program without completing terminal degree Other (specify):

-EMPLOYMENT HISTORY What was your first post-internship employment setting? (please use one of the employment setting choices below)

-What was your first job title?
+CONTACT INFORMATION Name: Date: Mailing Address: Email Address: TELEPHONE (Work): (Home): EDUCATION Highest Degree Earned: Institution Awarding Degree: Current Education Status (Check One): Current Education Status (Check One): Program completed Currently enrolled in graduate program Left graduate program without completing terminal degree Other (specify): EMPLOYMENT HISTORY What was your first post-internship employment setting? (please use one of the employment setting choices below) What was your first job title?
 Are you currently employed in the field of psychology?
-Yes no

-If yes, what is your current employment setting? (please use one of the employment setting choices below):

-Title of present position:

-If not employed in the field of psychology, please describe how you are devoting your time:
+Yes no If yes, what is your current employment setting? (please use one of the employment setting choices below): Title of present position: If not employed in the field of psychology, please describe how you are devoting your time:

-^{}Employment Settings: Academic-Teaching; Community Mental Health Center; Consortium; Health Maintenance Organization; Hospital/Medical Center; Independent Practice; Psychiatric Facility; School District or System; University Counseling Center: Other
+\Employment Settings: Academic- Teaching; Community Mental Health Center; Consortium; Health Maintenance Organization; Hospital/Medical Center; Independent Practice; Psychiatric Facility; School District or System; University Counseling Center: Other

 LICENSURE STATUS Are you currently licensed?
-Yes No No If yes: :: When did you receive your license?
+Yes No No If yes: When did you receive your license?
 Which state(s) are you licensed in?
 Have you had any complaints to the licensing board?
-Yes No No If yes, please explain and provide the outcome: If not licer sed, what is your plan regarding licensure?
+Yes No If yes, please explain and provide the outcome: If not licensed, what is your plan regarding licensure?
 PROFESSIONAL CHARACTERISTICS/QUALITIES Did you complete a postdoctoral residency?
-Yes No Have you presented at a professional conference since you finished internship?
+Yes No Do you hold a membership in a professional psychological organization (e.g., APA)?
+Yes No Please list any professional achievements (e.g., resident status, diplomat, leadership position, etc.).
+Have you presented at a professional conference since you finished internship?
 Yes No Have you authored or co-authored a journal article, book chapter since you finished internship?
 Yes No No Do you currently provide clinical supervision?
 Yes No Do you use evidence-based practice in your work setting?
 Yes No